 Posted on May 3,2016

-Earlier this year the Indonesian Ministry of Trade introduced a new regulation, 97/M-DAG/PER/11/2015, on importing forestry products.
-The regulation requires customers to be registered as importing companies with an importers’ registration number, namely API (Angka Pengenal Impor) and import approval, namely PI (Persetujuan Impor).
-The PI is a special license from the Indonesia Ministry of Trade that is required to import forestry products such as wood products, paper, and other derivative products into Indonesia.
+The Indonesia Ministry of Trade implemented a new regulation, 97/M-DAG/PER/11/2015, on importing forestry products.
+This regulation requires the consignees in Indonesia to be registered as importing companies with an importers’ registration number, namely the API (Angka Pengenal Impor), and import approval, namely PI (Persetujuan Impor).
+The PI is a special license from the Indonesia Ministry of Trade to import forestry products into the country/territory.

-To avoid customs delays we encourage customers to obtain the required license before shipping forestry products to Indonesia.
+To avoid customs delays we encourage our customers to comply with this regulation before shipping forestry products into Indonesia.
 Customers can obtain the license electronically through the Ministry of Trade website at http://inatrade.kemendag.go.id

 Forestry products include but are not limited to:

 1. Wood products such as fuel logs, veneer, plywood, particleboard, fiberboard, etc.

 3. Parts of carpentry tools made of wood

 6. Jewelry boxes, marquetry, statuettes, and other ornaments made of wood